-- "EBITDA" represents earnings before interest, taxes, depreciation and amortization. - "Adjusted EBITDA" represents earnings before interest, taxes, depreciation and amortization, stock-based compensation expense, severance, gain/loss on sale of assets, costs related to impairment and other lease charges, franchisee default and closed store revenue/expense, and closed and non-operating store costs. - "Retail sales" represents the restaurant sales reported by our franchisees and Company-owned restaurants, which may be segmented by brand or domestic/international locations. - "Comparable store retail sales" includes the retail sales for restaurants that have been open for at least 18 months as of the end of the reporting period.
-The sales results for a restaurant that was closed temporarily for remodeling or relocation within the same trade area are included in the calculation only for the days that the restaurant was open in both periods being compared. - "Store weeks" represent the total number of full weeks that specified restaurants were open during the period. - "Average units open" reflects the number of restaurants open during a reporting period weighted by the percentage of the weeks in a reporting period that each restaurant was open. - "Average weekly sales" for a specified period is calculated as total retail sales (excluding partial weeks) divided by store weeks in the period. - "Restaurant operating cash flow" represents the pre-tax income earned by Company-owned restaurants before (1) allocated marketing and advertising expenses, (2) depreciation and amortization, (3) impairment and other lease charges, and (4) non-operating store costs. - "Non-operating store costs" represent gain or loss on asset disposal, store closure expenses, lease termination expenses and expenses related to abandoned store sites. - "Franchisee default and closed store revenue/expense" represents the net of accelerated revenues and costs attributable to defaulted area development agreements and closed franchised stores.
+- "EBITDA" represents earnings before interest, taxes, depreciation and amortization. - "Adjusted EBITDA" represents earnings before interest, taxes, depreciation and amortization, stock-based compensation expense, severance, gain/loss on sale of assets, costs related to impairment and other lease charges, franchisee default and closed store revenue/expense, and closed and non-operating store costs. - "Retail sales" represents the restaurant sales reported by our franchisees, which may be segmented by brand or domestic/international locations. - "Comparable store retail sales" includes the retail sales for restaurants that have been open for at least 18 months as of the end of the reporting period.
+The sales results for a restaurant that was closed temporarily for remodeling or relocation within the same trade area are included in the calculation only for the days that the restaurant was open in both periods being compared. - "Store weeks" represent the total number of full weeks that specified restaurants were open during the period. - "Average units open" reflects the number of restaurants open during a reporting period weighted by the percentage of the weeks in a reporting period that each restaurant was open. - "Average weekly sales" for a specified period is calculated as total retail sales (excluding partial weeks) divided by store weeks in the period. - "Non-operating store costs" represent gain or loss on asset disposal, store closure expenses, lease termination expenses and expenses related to abandoned store sites. - "Franchisee default and closed store revenue/expense" represents the net of accelerated revenues and costs attributable to defaulted area development agreements and closed franchised stores.